-On April 21 and 22, 2018—the weekend before the Meriden Daffodil Festival—there's a good chance there'll be plenty of daffodils to see in Hubbard Park.
+On April 20, 2019—the Saturday before the Meriden Daffodil Festival—there's a good chance there'll already be plenty of daffodils to see in Hubbard Park.
 And that's not all.
-The 1,800-acre park plays host to Connecticut's Largest Tag Sale from 9 a.m. until 2 p.m. each day.
+The 1,800-acre park plays host to Connecticut's Largest Tag Sale from 9 a.m. until 2 p.m. that day.
 It's held under a tent, rain or shine.
+There are also amusement rides for the kids and the young at heart and refreshments available for sale on-site.
 Spaces are $30, and proceeds benefit the Daffodil Festival.
-There are also amusement rides for the kids and the young at heart and gourmet food trucks on-site, and the 19th annual Meriden Rotary 5K Road Race takes place, too, on Sunday, April 22.
+Another charitable event, the 20th annual Meriden Rotary 5K Road Race and Kids Fun Run takes place in Hubbard Park, too, on Sunday, April 14, 2019.

 What To See and Do During the Meriden Daffodil Festival

 Highlights of the festivities during the weekend of the festival include a parade at 11:30 a.m. and fireworks at 8:30 p.m. on Saturday and continuous musical entertainment on three stages both days.
-The 2018 line-up of artists and bands scheduled to perform includes blues guitarist Ana Popovic and local favorites like River City Slim and the Zydeco Hogs, the Hartford Steel Symphony and Podunk Throwbacks.
+The 2019 line-up of artists and bands scheduled to perform includes '70s light country-rock band Poco and local favorites like River City Slim and the Zydeco Hogs, Shaded Soul and Pat Stone and the Dirty Boots.

 For kids, there's stage entertainment at Theater of the Trees and much more.
 And a juried craft fair runs both days of the festival.

-Visit the Meriden Daffodil Festival Web site for the complete 2018 schedule of events.
+Visit the Meriden Daffodil Festival website for the complete 2019 schedule of events.

 Directions to the Meriden Daffodil Festival and Where to Stay